youngwt/100-days-of-code/r1-log.md

 ### R1D5

 Finished bootstrap styles on the web extension.
 Still have problems with CORS and chrome extensions with JIRA rest API

+### R1D6

+Solved issue querying jira, could not query from within a sandbox defined in the extension.
+Instead brought the javascript out one level, will have to construct the table from jQuery.